moja-global/moja_global_docs/docs/contributing/code_contribution_best_practices.rst

   This guide can be found at : https://www.python.org/dev/peps/pep-0008/

-  - Coding enforcement: In order to enforce the PEP8 conventions along with error detection, `Pylint <https://www.pylint.org/>`_ as a tool can be used and can be integrated with your editor as well.This will be implemented as an automated check through the Continuous Integration system.
+  - Coding enforcement: In order to enforce the PEP8 conventions along with error detection, `Pylint <https://www.pylint.org/>`_ as a tool can be used and can be integrated with your editor as well.
+This will be implemented as an automated check through the Continuous Integration system.